kabirbaidhya/learn-python-django-web/units/python/2/Strings and Formatting - Presentation.md

 $theme: gaia
 template: default-->

-### Strings
+### String

 A string is traditionally a sequence of characters.

 Strings are one of the common data types in all programming languages and python is not an exception.

 String in Python is handled with `str` object and strings are immutable sequences.